 In Table 5, we add a variety of control variables, including geographic factors.
-While the results are not significant or only weakly in two specifications, the direction of the effect remains the same and the lower level of significance is likely partially related to the much smaller number of cases for which data on covariates is available.
+While the results are at or below the threshold of statistical significance in two specifications, the direction of the effect remains the same.
+Indeed, the lower level of significance is likely due to the much smaller number of cases for which covariate data is available.
 Overall, the evidence suggests that demographic collapse from the Black Death set in motion institutional changes that are consistent with the patterns of political behavior observed in the 19th century.